openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Additional Credential Format Profiles may exist outside of Appendix E of [@!OpenID.VCI].

+# Wallet Invocation {#wallet-invocation}

+Verifier has the choice of the following mechanisms to invoke a Wallet:

+- Custom URL scheme as an `authorization_endpoint` (for example, `openid4vp://` as defined in (#openid4vp-profile))
+- Domain-bound Universal Links/App link as an `authorization_endpoint`
+- no specific `authorization_endpoint`, user scanning a QR code with Authorization Request using a manually opened Wallet, instead of an arbitrary camera application on a user-device

+Note that alternatives to the above approaches are being actively discussed in other industry and standards organizations.

 # Metadata {#metadata}

 This specification introduces additional metadata to enable Client and AS to determine the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.